noeperez/indires_navigation/local_3d_planner/README.md

 * **Collision detection Parameters**
 	- features_name.
 String that would be used as a prefix to look for the parameters required by the navigation_features_3d in the parameter server since it is used here for traversability analysis.
 See parameters of the navigation_features_3d package.
+	- odometry_topic. name of the topic that is publishing the odometry of the vehicle.
+	- base_frame. name of the base TF frame of the vehicle.
+Default: base_link.
+	- global_frame.
+TF frame in which the local planner works.
+Default: odom.

+## Topics published

+* **global_plan**.
+Path for visualization in RViz.
+ROS Message type: nav_msgs/Path
+* **local_plan**.
+Path for visualization in RViz.
+ROS Message type: nav_msgs/Path

 ## Dependences